karrirasinmaki/blackpepperswing-www/pages/pages-root-folder/index.md

 # title: ""
 title: "Black Pepper Swing"

-subheadline: "Next beginners' courses starting September 10th!"
+subheadline: "Next courses starting 18th of January 2021!"
 # subheadline: "Join us and swing up your life!"
 # subheadline: "&nbsp;"
 # subheadline: We are a swing dance school based in Helsinki, Tampere and Jyväskylä, founded and run through passion for authentic swing dances.
 We teach, organize, social dance, perform and keep the dance floor busy.